 When you will open Lucky Patcher app first time, you will see list of android apps installed in your android phones which are highlighted into different colors.
-They have different meanings for each color which you can check on official site of Lucky Patcher.
+They have different meanings for each color which you can read more about it on the official site of Lucky Patcher.

-Are you looking for ways to improve Android battery life?
+Are you looking for working ways to improve Android battery life?
 Then, you must download and install Greenify.
-Greenify is undoubtedly best android app for rooted android phone users who love to have a good battery backup.
-Recently, they have also release a Greenify version for unrooted android phone owners too, but there are many limitations in that.
+Greenify is undoubtedly best android app for rooted android phone users who want to have a good battery backup.
+Recently, they have also released a new Greenify app for unrooted android phone owners too, but there are many limitations in that.

 I personally use it on an unrooted device and found it really worthy.
 Then you can imagine how good it is on a rooted mobile.
 Greenify shows the apps running in the background and how many times it wakes up your device.
 It also gives you an option to hibernate the background running apps to save battery life.
 Using this app, you can save both RAM and battery juice simultaneously.
 Overall, it will also increase performance and fluidity of your android phone.

 If you have been using Android for a long time, you might have heard about custom ROMs, didn’t you?
 Custom ROMs allow you to bring your phone to a new customization level.
 Moreover, they optimize Android for better performance as well.
 But Xposed Framework has made the use of custom ROMs less famous.
 As installing custom ROMs include several geeky processes, many users try to stay away from the same.
 That’s what gave birth to this app.